chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

  * Block privileged role members from countries except US (other acceptable countries)
  * Block directory sync account from non trusted location
  * Block accounts excluded from require MFA policies from non trusted location
-  * Use the following PowerShell script to get a list of these users.
-The goal is if they are not required to provide MFA then they should be restricted to trustd networks.
-[Link to script](https://github.com/chadmcox/Azure_Active_Directory/blob/master/Conditional%20Access%20Policy/exportConditionalAccessExclusions.ps1)
+ This Conditional access policy is used to make sure accounts excluded from requiring MFA should be required to authenticate from trusted locations.
+[Link to script](https://github.com/chadmcox/Azure_Active_Directory/blob/master/Conditional%20Access%20Policy/exportConditionalAccessExclusions.ps1) can be used to get a PowerShell script that will scan all the conditional access policy exclusions and return a list of accounts that should be in this list.

 ## Compliance
  * Require TOU for Guest